ongbe/cot_archived/README.md

 manipulated for import
 into Mathematica.
 The bash script will execute a short Mathematica script to generate an overlay of two ListPlots.
 One plot is of net long positions (longs minus shorts divided by total open interest).
 The other ListPlot is just of the closing price of the iPath S&P GSCI Crude Oil Total Return Index Exchange Traded Fund, ticker OIL.
+Similar plots for wheat, corn, and soybeans are also created, but they seem to be of limited utility.

 Output
 ======